 Selection of appropriate tactics to manage GS is largely determined by the cropping system (no-till versus tillage), soil type and structure, and availability and use of soil applied insecticides.

-Conventional growers, organic growers, and small scale gardeners often approach symphylan management from different perspectives, primarily due to economic and scale-dependent factors.
+Conventional growers, organic growers, and small-scale gardeners often approach symphylan management from different perspectives, primarily due to economic and scale-dependent factors.
 However, in all systems, effective management stems from accurate identification of GS and the damage they cause, a general knowledge of their ecology, as well as appropriate sampling methods and control strategies.
-Correct diagnosis of a GS problem is sometimes tricky, since damage may be exhibited in a number of forms and GS are not always easy to find when damage is observed.
+Correct diagnosis of a GS problem is sometimes tricky, since damage may be exhibited in several forms and GS are not always easy to find when damage is observed.